Skip to content Skip to footer navigation

 Adrian's top tips for finding the electric blanket of your dreams

-A removable topper: A removable topper that can be easily cleaned and protects the wired blanket.
-The removable cover also makes the wires and cables less noticeable when lying on the bed.
+A removable topper: A removable topper that can be easily cleaned and protects the wired blanket is extremely useful.
+The topper also makes the wires and cables less noticeable when lying on the bed.

-A timer: Lets you decide when the blanket will turn off, usually with options ranging from 1–9 hours.
+A timer: This feature lets you decide when the blanket will turn off, usually with options ranging from 1–9 hours.
 This makes it easy to turn it on and drift off to sleep knowing that the blanket will turn off automatically soon after.

 Out-of-way cable placement: You don't want to feel like you're lying on an extension cable as you sleep, so a blanket where the cable connection is closest to the top edge and hides under the pillow, or even its own topper, is preferred.
 This makes it feel as though you're just sleeping on a standard sheet.